-- i.
+- c.
+Nothing in the VAWA Final RuleVAWA limits an owner from evicting a tenant (including the victim of domestic violence, dating violence, sexual assault, or stalkingstalking, or human trafficking) if the owner can demonstrate an actual and imminent threat to other tenants or those employed at or providing services to the HCV property would be present if the tenant or lawful occupant is not evicted.
+(See 24 CFR 5.2005(d)(3).) - i.
 In this context, words, gestures, actions, or other indicators will be considered an "actual and imminent threat" if they meet the following standards: An actual and imminent threat consists of a physical danger that is real, would occur within an immediate time frame, and could result in death or serious bodily harm.
 In determining whether an individual would pose an actual and imminent threat, the factors to be considered include: the duration of the risk, the nature and severity of the potential harm, the likelihood that the potential harm will occur, and the length of time before the potential harm would occur.
 (See 24 CFR 5.2003.) - ii.
 Any eviction due to "actual and imminent threat" should be utilized by an owner only when there are no other actions that could be taken to reduce or eliminate the threat, including, but not limited to, transferring the victim to a different unit, barring the perpetrator from the property, contacting law enforcement to increase police presence or develop other plans to keep the property safe, or seeking other legal remedies to prevent the perpetrator from acting on a threat.
 Restrictions predicated on public safety cannot be based on stereotypes, but must be tailored to particularized concerns about individual residents.
 (See 24 CFR 5.2005(d)(4).)

-Documentation of Domestic Violence, Dating Violence, Sexual Assault, or Stalking
+Documentation of Domestic Violence, Dating Violence, Sexual Assault, or Human Trafficking

-If an applicant or tenant requests VAWA protection based on status as a victim of domestic violence, dating violence, sexual assault, or stalking, the owner has the option to request that the victim document or provide written evidence to demonstrate that the violence occurred.
+If an applicant or tenant requests VAWA protection based on status as a victim of domestic violence, dating violence, sexual assault, or stalkingstalking, or human trafficking, the owner has the option to request that the victim document or provide written evidence to demonstrate that the violence occurred.
 However, nothing in HUD's regulation requires a covered housing provider to request this documentation.
 (See 24 CFR 5.2007(b)(3).)